Understanding the drivers, impacts, and future of fire in natural and managed ecosystems

 Research Themes

-Peatland ecosystem wildfire drivers and impacts
+Peatland wildfire drivers and impacts

 Boreal wildfire management and the wildland-human interface

-Fire risk, behaviour, and management in coniferous forests
+Fire risk and behaviour in managed forests